Radha Vinod Raju: Early life and education

 Radhavinod Raju was born in Mattancherry, Kochi, Kerala.
 His father R.S.
 Raju was a post master in Fort Kochi.
 He is survived by his wife Achamma and two daughters Sindhoo and Renu.
 His nephew is Music director/Actor Siddharth Vipin.

 He got MSc in Physics from Maharaja's College, Ernakulam, Kerala.
 He entered into Indian Police Service when he was working as an Officer in Union Bank of India, Goa.

 Career

 His first appointment as Superintendent of police in Poonch District, Jammu and Kashmir.
 Then he joined SP in Central Bureau of Investigation (CBI), Ernakulam.
 After that he served as DIG in Jammu and Kashmir.

 On 19 January 2009, he was appointed as the first chief of India's National Investigation Agency.
 Before that he held the post of Director General of vigilance department of Jammu and Kashmir.

 He headed the operational wing of the Special Investigation Team (SIT) which found the killers of Rajiv Gandhi in 1991.
 His service history also includes important cases like the Kandahar flight hijacking, Purulia arms drop case etc.

 He was working as a CBI officer in Kerala in 1983–89.
-At the time he investigated very important cases in Kerala police history like Polakkulam murder case, Panoor SI Soman murder case, Augustine murder case, Sujatha murder case.
+At the time he investigated very important cases in Kerala police history like Polakkulath murder case, Panoor SI Soman murder case, Augustine murder case, Sujatha murder case.